Deviation inequalities, Moderate deviations and some limit theorems for bifurcating Markov chains with application: Moments control and consequences

-\begin{remark} Note that this theorem can be improved, but the price to pay is enormous computations related to the calculation of higher moments, and stronger conditions on the integrability of $f$.
-If $f$ is bounded, this result is true for every $\alpha\in(0,1)$ as we will see in section \ref{expoprobaineq}. \end{remark}
+\begin{remark} Note that this theorem can be improved, but the price to pay is enormous computations related to the calculation of higher moments.
+If $f$ is bounded, this result is true for every $\alpha\in(0,1)$, as we will see in Section \ref{expoprobaineq}. \end{remark}